GeomorphOnline/GeomorphOnline.github.io/_pages/schedule.md

 *This schedule will be updated over the course of the semester.*

-## Week 1: Introduction and Landforms
+## Week 1: Introduction: Landforms, Geomorphic Process Domains

 ***Sept.
 7th***